niftynei/droidtalks/drawables/drawables.md

 - Sets bounds on the drawable.
 - Calls draw on the drawable

-^ * Calculating the bounds for the drawable can happen any time after the measurement of the view has happened

-^ The contract between the drawable and the view that you’re constructing isn’t set in stone.
+^ It’s worth mentioning that the contract between the drawable and the view that you’re constructing isn’t set in stone.
 How they interact depends on the view that you’re drawing.

 —